X Ambassadors: 2023–present: (Eg) season two, Townie, Townies, VHS(X)

 On May 24, 2023, X Ambassadors released "Happy People", featuring Teddy Swims and Jac Ross, starting season two of (Eg).
 The next single, released on June 23, was "Friend for Life", featuring Medium Build, followed by "Devastation", featuring PAMÉ, released on September 22, and "Alcohol", featuring Breland, released on October 27.

 On November 17, 2023, the band put out the song "Deep End", for the soundtrack to Aquaman and the Lost Kingdom.

 In late 2023, X Ambassadors began teasing snippets of songs from their upcoming fourth studio album, Townie.
 The record, published on April 5, 2024, was preceded by four singles: "No Strings", released on January 19, 2024; "Your Town", released on February 16, 2024; "Half-Life", released on March 15, 2024; and "Follow the Sound of My Voice", released on March 29, 2024.
 The band released the EP Townies alongside the single "Fragile" on October 15.

 In January 2025, X Ambassadors opened for the Script on the Australian leg of their Satellites World Tour.

 In July, the band announced that to celebrate the tenth anniversary of its release, they would be issuing a reimagined edition of their debut album, VHS, titled VHS(X).
-It is set to come out on August 29, and the trio will promote it with a tour.
+It came out on August 29, and the trio promoted it with a tour.